brittonlaroche/realm/inventoryDemo/README.md

 ![Name App](./img/2.2.appName.png)

 #### 2.3.
 Copy the AppID
-When the application is created we need to copy the AppID into our clipboard and save it for later use when connecting our mobile device to Atlas (Step 3.4 Below)
-Click the copy button next to the __InventorySync__ name at the upper left of the realm console window and save the value for a future step.
+When the application is created we need to copy the AppID into our clipboard and save it for later use when connecting our mobile device to Atlas.
+Click the copy button next to the __InventorySync__ name at the upper left of the realm console window and save the value for Step 3.4 Below.
 ![App ID](./img/2.3.realmAppId.png)

 #### 2.4.
 Creating the Schema